Invoice Payment Terms | Definitions, Strategies & Processes

 Net days is payment terms terminology representing when payment is due relative to the date goods or services have been delivered.

 Common forms are net 10, net 15, net 30, net 60, and net 90 (also written as net 10 days, etc.).
-Standard payment terms of 30 days, for example, could be designated as net 30 or net 30 days, indicating payment is due on the invoice amount 30 days after delivery of goods or services.
+For UK businesses, as stated above, standard payment terms are 30 days - this could be designated as net 30 or net 30 days, indicating payment is due on the invoice amount 30 days after delivery of goods or services.

 The format of net days designation may also include a discount for when payment is made early, to promote a healthier cash flow for the seller.
 An example of this format in use is “5% 10, net 30”, where the seller is offering a 5% discount to the buyer if they pay in full (in this case, 95% of the invoice amount) within 10 days of the goods or services being delivered.
 If they take longer than 10 days to pay, they lose the discount.